satnogs/gr-satnogs/README.md

 **Optional**
 * gr-osmocom (for using the flowgraphs with real SDR hardware)
 * libnova (for building the debug blocks)
+* libfec (it will automatically installed if not present)

 ### Installation